Rihcus/BB-dynamic-dns-duckdns/README.md

 - replace xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx with your duckdns token
 - Optional ajust the https/http or bluebubbles server ports as needed

-5.For testing purposes set your duckdns domain to the local ip of your bluebubbles server using the duckdns web portal
+5. For testing purposes set your duckdns domain to the local ip of your bluebubbles server using the duckdns web portal

 https://www.duckdns.org/domains